 In China, there have been some isolated reports of dogs and cats being killed in an attempt to contain the virus.
 However, our partner groups on the ground have found that many of these reports were not factual.
 HSI has been supporting partner groups which have been rescuing and helping abandoned pets and informing the public that dogs and cats do not pose a risk.
 In several cities, at the request of evacuated pet owners, animal advocates have been entering apartments to care for pets.

 We are also calling on governments around the world to help protect public health by permanently banning wildlife trade, transport and consumption.
 Take action: Add your name.
-Also, read our White Paper (available in several languages), “A Ban on Wildlife Trade, Markets, Transport and Consumption Would Significantly Reduce the Risk of Another Pandemic.”
+Also, read our White Paper (available in several languages), “A Ban on Wildlife Trade, Markets, Transport and Consumption Would Significantly Reduce the Risk of Another Pandemic,” as well as our White Paper on the the connection between animal agriculture, viral zoonoses and global pandemics.

 Our U.S.-based affiliate, The Humane Society of the United States, in partnership with the Association for Animal Welfare Advancement, has made available the first coronavirus (COVID-19) toolkit for animal shelters to help them respond to the needs of the communities that they serve.
 While created for a U.S. audience, the toolkit offers useful information for dog/cat shelters worldwide.
 Learn what The HSUS is doing to address the COVID-19 crisis.

 HSI had identified another dog meat farm in South Korea and was preparing to rescue the dogs there when the travel ban prevented our rescue team from returning to the country.
-Our staff in South Korea are continuing to check on and care for the dogs on-site and will remove them as soon as it is safe to do so.
-Please donate to fund our efforts to save and protect these dogs and all animals worldwide.
+In October, after a two-week quarantine, our team was finally able to remove the dogs from the farm and bring them to the U.S. and Canada.
+Please donate to fund our efforts to help these dogs and all animals worldwide.

 Our country directors around the world are asking government entities in charge of coordinating emergency and disaster relief efforts to ensure that critical animal needs, such as the care of animals in laboratories, pet shops, zoos and other settings, and the ability for animal care personnel to perform their duties, be addressed in emergency orders.